Entoloma

-Entoloma is a genus of fungi in the order Agaricales.
-Called pinkgills in English, basidiocarps (fruit bodies) are typically agaricoid (gilled mushrooms), though a minority are gasteroid.
+Entoloma is a genus of fungi in the order Agaricales, with the common name of pinkgills.
+The basidiocarps (fruit bodies) are typically agaricoid (gilled mushrooms), though a minority are gasteroid.
 All have salmon-pink basidiospores which colour the gills at maturity and are angular (polyhedral) under a microscope.
 The genus is large, with almost 2000 species worldwide.
 Most species are saprotrophic, but some are ectomycorrhizal, and a few are parasitic on other fungi.
 The type, Entoloma sinuatum, is one of several Entoloma species that are poisonous, typically causing mild to severe gastrointestinal illness.

 Taxonomy

 History

 In 1838 the Swedish mycologist Elias Magnus Fries classified all pink-spored, gilled fungi into "tribes" or "subtribes", placing those with a Tricholoma-like shape and gills attached to the stem into tribe Entoloma.
 The small subtribe Leptonia had convex fleshy membranaceous caps, the subtribe Nolanea were slender fungi with bell-shaped caps and hollow stems, and the subtribe Eccilia had umbilicate caps and adnate gills.
 In 1871 German mycologist Paul Kummer raised these tribes and subtribes to genera.
 Additional genera were added by subsequent authors.
 Following this classification system, Entoloma has a restricted meaning and has sometimes been referred to as Entoloma sensu stricto.

 In 1886 French mycologist Lucien Quélet united all the fungi with pinkish-red adnate or sinuate gills and angular spores into a new genus Rhodophyllus (meaning "pink gill").
 Because his new genus included the earlier name Entoloma, Rhodophyllus is illegitimate, as noted by Donk, and Entoloma was subsequently adopted to cover all the pink-spored agarics with angular spores.
 Following this classification system, Entoloma has a broad meaning and has sometimes been referred to as Entoloma sensu lato.
 The synonyms listed here are applicable to Entoloma sensu lato.

 These two classification systems continue to co-exist, with those taxonomists favouring a broad generic concept following Quélet, and the others a narrow generic concept following Kummer.